Librarika/manual/docs/member-area.md

 ## Cancel Reservation Request

-Cancel Reservation Request is the section where you can cancel your reservation request that you have been placed earlier.
+Cancel reservation request is the section where you can cancel your reservation request that you have been placed earlier.

 To cancel your reservation, please follow the below steps:

-* At first go to the Main Menu.
+* At first go to the main menu.
 * Click on `My Account` menu from the top.
 * You can see the `Cancel` button in your recent bookings section.